Innoactive/Creator/.Documentation/articles/transition-to-v2.0/01-overview-of-the-changes.md

 ## Loading Training Courses

 Runtime configurations load training courses asyncroniously now.
-We needed it for the support of standalone devices.
+We need it for the support of standalone devices.
 You could use it, for example, to load courses over the Internet.

 ## Scene Setup